andy-maier/plexmediafixup/README.rst

   Use this fixup if you are not happy with the fact that PMS removes leading articles and other words from the sort title.

+* video_genre_cleanup:

+  This fixup walks through the movie and show items of the configured library sections of the Plex Media Server, and cleans up the "Genres" field of each item.
+It can consolidate differently spelled genres into a single genre, remove useless genres, and set a default genre if the list of genres is empty.
+  These changes can be configured in the config file.

 Look at the example plexmediafixup config file `example_config_file.yml`_ if you want to see what can be configured.
 It describes each parameter.